 Keep your eye on the goal once in West Texas though, because Big Bend National Park is right there and normally the final destination for most folks traveling to the area.
 You will enter the park at the National Park Headquarters, and from there you will have options from hiking, rafting, horseback riding, bicycling, camping or just overall exploring the countless back roads in your own vehicle.
 Big Bend gets its name from the bend in the Rio Grande and when exploring this part of Texas you will be amazed at the dramatic climate, scenery and wildlife – there are 450 different bird species in the park.

 Big Bend is right on the border of the United States and Mexico.
 One of the park’s most famous features is Santa Elena Canyon and it shares a location with both countries.
-It is time well spent in this part of Texas and likely offering some of the most Zen moments you are ever going to feel.
+It is time well spent in this part of Texas.

 Another town around the area to stop in at is the Gage Hotel in Marathon.
 I spent some time at the small spa there and it was worth every minute.
 You can also just hang out in front of your room in a rocking chair, or make yourself at home at the White Buffalo Bar where the margaritas come highly recommended.
 There is the historic hotel inside the building and more rooms in the back around the courtyard, where you can partake of those rocking chairs I mentioned.

-While many folks either drive to Lajitas and Terlingua as part of a road trip to Big Bend National Park you can also fly into Midland/Odessa Airport, which is about a four hour drive.
+While many folks either drive to Lajitas and Terlingua as part of a road trip to Big Bend National Park you can also fly into Midland/Odessa Airport.
+From the airport its about a four hour drive.
 There is also a flight into Lajitas International Airport from Dallas Love Field.
 Flights to Lajitas are on a Lajitas Charter Jet Service on most Friday’s leaving Dallas Love Field at 9:00 a.m. and arriving in Lajitas at 10:30 a.m.
 A return flight from Lajitas to Dallas Love Field is on Sunday leaving at 3:30 p.m. and arriving in Dallas at 5:00 p.m.
 At certain times of the year you can also fly directly into Lajitas from Houston Hobby and Midland/Odessa Airports.